AAA Michigan: Statewide average gas prices increase 9 cents

 AAA Michigan says average gas prices statewide have risen about 9 cents in the past week.

-The Dearborn-based auto club said late Sunday that the average price for self-serve regular unleaded gasoline was about $2.78 per gallon.
-Prices are about 28 cents more than at the same point last year.
+The Dearborn-based auto club said late Sunday that the average price for self-serve regular unleaded gasoline was about $2.88 per gallon.
+Prices are about 34 cents more than at the same point last year and AAA says they're at the highest point since 2015.

-Michigan's lowest average price was about $2.69 per gallon in the Marquette area.
-The highest was about $2.80 per gallon in the Ann Arbor area.
-AAA says it was the third consecutive week that the Ann Arbor area had the highest average price.
+Michigan's lowest average price was about $2.74 per gallon in the Marquette area.
+The highest was about $2.92 per gallon in the Jackson area.

 AAA Michigan surveys daily fuel prices at 2,800 gas stations across the state.